 Coherence Explorer

 This tool plots the coherence function — the single equation at the heart of Synchronism.
-It takes a density (ρ) and returns a coherence value between 0 (quantum/random) and 1 (classical/ordered).
+It takes a density (ρ) and returns a coherence value between 0 (independent/quantum-like) and 1 (collective/classical-like).

 Why γ is decoupled from Ncorr here: This tool sets γ directly to explore how curve shape depends on the sharpness parameter, independently of any physical system.
 The relationship γ = 2/√Ncorr links γ to real systems — use the γ Calculator to enter a physical Ncorr and see where a real system lands.